y1guo/auto-transcribe/README.md

 ## Workflow

--   Extract audio from recordings and prepare for vocal extraction
+-   Extract audio from recordings and prepare for vocal extraction (slice into pieces of <= 1 hour)

     ```bash
     bash keep_running.sh "python extract_audio.py"